ilyaizen/habistat/README.md

 An alternative to apps like **[Everyday](https://everyday.app/)**, **[Habitify](https://www.habitify.me/)**, and **[Habitica](https://habitica.com/)**, it is built with the lightweight **[Tauri](https://v2.tauri.app/)** framework and runs smoothly on Android, iOS, Windows, macOS, and in any modern browser.

+## Why Habistat?

+Tired of bloated apps and shaky privacy policies?
+Habistat keeps it simple.
+Inspired by "Don't Break the Chain," it turns habit tracking into a daily checkmark ritual.
+Each completed habit advances your streak, grows a virtual plant, and earns points.

 > [!NOTE]
 > The currently available versions are Windows and web, with other versions coming soon.